craftcms/docs/docs/4.x/addresses.md

 # Addresses

-Addresses are special elements Craft includes so each [User](users.md) can have an address book.
+Addresses are special elements in Craft that belong to [Users](users.md).

-They’re element types with their own fields, but they’re strictly available to User’s field layouts.
-Querying addresses and working with their field data, however, is nearly identical to the experience you’d have with any other element type.
+They’re element types with their own fields, but they’re strictly available to the User element’s field layout.
+Querying addresses and working with their field data, however, is nearly identical to the experience working with any other element type.

 ## Managing Address Fields